King of Culinary: Season overview

 At the end of season 1, 10 out of 26 chefs had won at least one set of knife for winning a match (Teo won 8 out of 12 matches, Pung won 7 out of 11 matches, and Neo won 8 out of 11 matches); one of the winning contestant, Royce Lee (with two episodes airing 18 and 25 September) won two knives and $2,000 though not deciding to risk the prize money to contest Neo for the third knife.

 At the end of season 2, Teo won 3 out of 5 matches, Pung won 3 out of 5 matches (with one draw), and Neo won 4 out of 6 matches.
 A few chefs also won two knives but did not risk it for a third knife.
+The season finale feature a fight between the disciples and the chefs, with the latter winning.

-At the end of season 3, one chef named Zakiyah Jaleel become the first contestant to win all three knives; she competed against Vietnam-Chinese home cook Tran Thi Ngoc Anh and Indian cook Gopica "Rasathi" Rasiah in the final showdown.
+At the end of season 3, one chef named Zakiyah Jaleel become the first contestant to win all three knives; she competed against Vietnam-Chinese home cook Hue Tran Thi Ngoc Anh and Indian cook Gopica "Rasathi" Rasiah in the final showdown.
 Hue won the showdown.

+At the end of season 4, chefs who secured at least one knife were invited to the finale in episode 10 in the respective divisions.
+In the Chinese version, four chefs won at least one knife: The winner was Amanda Chia, who also previously competed in the fourth season of MasterChef Singapore, Bernice Tan was the runner-up, while Jason Ang and Tee Leong Choon both finished as semi-finalists.
+In the Malay version, two chefs won at least one knife: Nabawi Mohktar was the winner while Hidayat was the runner-up.
+In the Tamil version, Ilayaraja was the winner.

+At the end of season 5, the two contestants who won the most knives in Season 3 of the Chinese version, Lim Kuang Haw and Hue Tran Thi Ngoc Anh, who also won The Final Showdown in season 3, became the second and third contestants respectively to win all three knives, making Hue the first two-time champion.